How to afford the switch to a STEM career

 - Graduate Fellowships for STEM Diversity

 Find other ways to pay

-If you can’t get the assistance or funding you need to go back to school, you can always take out a student loan.
-Federal loans have low interest rates and several unique benefits, such as the ability to have some of your loan balance forgiven if you find work in the public sector.
+If you can’t get the assistance or funding you need to go back to school, you can always consider federal loans.
+Federal loans have low interest rates and several unique benefits, such as having some of your loan balance forgiven if you find work in the public sector.
 Private student loans can also fill in any gaps left by federal loans, though you could face higher interest rates if you have poor credit.